 In partnership with:

 The Great War Symphony is a new choral symphony in aid of SSAFA to commemorate the centenary of the First World War.
-The complete work will be premiered in London’s Royal Albert Hall on 9th October 2018 in partnership with Classic FM as part of the national commemorations to mark the end of the centenary.
+The complete work received its World Premiere in London’s Royal Albert Hall on 9th October 2018 in partnership with Classic FM as part of the national commemorations to mark the end of the centenary.

-The Great War Symphony is being organised by a team dedicated to ensuring that those who fought in the First World War are remembered through this tribute in music to their sacrifice.
-As well as our media partners at Classic FM, the team is made up of experts in producing large scale concerts, events, and recordings, and we are all aiming to provide an ongoing legacy to SSAFA and the vital role this charity provides to our Armed Forces and their families.
+The Great War Symphony has been organised by a team dedicated to ensuring that those who fought in the First World War are remembered through this tribute in music to their sacrifice.
+As well as our media partners at Classic FM, the team has been made up of experts in producing large scale concerts, events, and recordings, who all aimed to provide an ongoing legacy to SSAFA and the vital role this charity provides to our Armed Forces and their families.

-We are governed by a board of Trustees who make and approve our charity’s policy, and we are privileged to have Patrons who have direct family links to the two most senior British commanders in WW1.
+Governed by a board of Trustees who made and approved our charity’s policy, we were privileged to have Patrons with direct family links to the First World War including to the two most senior British commanders in WW1.

 - Lord Astor of Hever (Patron)